NASCAR O'Reilly Auto Parts Series at Daytona International Speedway

 Stock car racing events in the NASCAR O'Reilly Auto Parts Series have been held at Daytona International Speedway, in Daytona Beach, Florida during numerous seasons and times of year since 1982.

+Until 2002, it was the only event of the O'Reilly Series to be annually held at Daytona International Speedway.
+In 2020, a Xfinity Series race was held on a modified road course layout.

-Spring race
+February race

 The United Rentals 300 is the first race of the NASCAR O'Reilly Auto Parts Series season, 300 mi held at Daytona International Speedway.
-It is held the day before the Daytona 500, and is considered the most prestigious event of the Xfinity Series.
-Until 2002, it was the only event of the Xfinity Series to be annually held at Daytona International Speedway.
-Jesse Love is the defending winner of the event.
+It is held the day before the Daytona 500, and is considered the most prestigious event of the O'Reilly Series.

+Austin Hill is the defending winner of the event.

 History

-In 1959, the new 2.5-mile Daytona International Speedway hosted its first Xfinity event.
+In 1959, the new 2.5-mile Daytona International Speedway hosted its first O'Reilly Series event.
 It was scheduled the day before the Daytona 500, and ran a distance of either 200 or 250 miles.
-In 1966, the race became known as the Permatex 300, making it only the second race on the NASCAR schedule to be named for a corporate sponsor (the Motor Trend 500 at Riverside being the first).
-In 1968 the Permatex 300 was shifted from the Modifieds division to the newly organized NASCAR Late Model Sportsman Division.
-In 1982, the Late Model Sportsman Division was reorganized into the modern day NASCAR Xfinity Series, and the race was sponsored by Goody's for several years.
+In 1968, the race was shifted from the Modifieds division to the newly organized NASCAR Late Model Sportsman Division.

+In 1982, the Late Model Sportsman Division was reorganized into the modern day NASCAR O'Reilly Auto Parts Series.